VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P1S.md

 *Erichtonios* will start the fight with **Heavy Hand**.

-Soon after, he will use **Aetherial Shackles** immadiatly followed by **Warder's Wrath**, so don't forget to stay mid for a second to recieve some heals.
+Soon after, he will use **Aetherial Shackles** immediately followed by **Warder's Wrath**, so don't forget to stay mid for a second to receive some heals.
 Have everyone spread around the boss, melees in on cardinals and ranged slightly out on intercardinals.
 If a ranged player have <span class='speDebuff'>Shackles of Companionship</span> (or a melee have <span class='speDebuff'>Shackles of Loneliness</span>), that player swap his position with his partner :
 <img class='soloImg' src='{{ page.imagePath | append: 'aetherialShackles.jpg' }}'>